7 Ways on How To Assert Dominance Over A Cat

 Felines have a unique social structure.
 Like what I mentioned earlier, they are not pack beings.
 They don’t follow a certain ranking or order within their social circle.
 Still, cats can easily adapt to group living with other animals and humans.

+In general, cats’ living setup can be divided into two groups: those that resemble a pride of lions and those that are similar to solitary wild felines.
 When living in colonies (like your household), cats tend to have a loose hierarchy.
 This hierarchy isn’t something that has to be maintained.
 In most cat colonies, the loose ranking changes from time to time.

 In a multiple cat household, some cats will try to impose their dominance over other felines.
 This happens a lot when the other cat is a newcomer.
 The resident feline feels like his territory is threatened.
 The kitty will hiss, growl, and attack the other cat to drive it away to defend.
 Please read here why does my cat bite my other cat neck

-What you need to watch out for is pushy behavior.
+What you need to watch out for is pushy or over-aggressive behavior.
 Cats don’t have a sense of boundaries when it comes to their owners, especially well-bonded ones.
 They will try to invade your workplace or beg for food just because they can.
+This is where you need to teach the cat that you’re the dominant one.

-How do you show dominance over your cat?
+How to assert dominance over a cat?

 1. Positive reinforcement is the key

-6. Don’t run favorites on your cats
+4. Don’t run favorites on your cats

 One of the reasons why cats become dominant is they feel threatened by the other pets.
 You’re probably giving more attention to the other cat.
 Your resident kitty will become jealous and try to impose its presence on you or the other cat.